solana-mobile/mobile-wallet-adapter/js/packages/mobile-wallet-adapter-walletlib/README.md

 resolve(authorizationRequest, response)
 ```

 There are a a selection of "fail" responses that you can return to the dApp.
-These are for cases where the user
+These are for cases where the user declines, or an error occurs during signing, etc.
 ```typescript
 import {
   UserDeclinedResponse